 - Mini-band Walk

 Glute Training Details You Need to Know

 How heavy should I lift?

-Muscles respond well to both heavy (5 or fewer reps before your muscles give out) and lighter weights (20 or more reps before your muscles give out).
+Your hips will grow well with anywhere between 4–40 reps, but they’ll grow best with 6–12 reps per set.
+Our muscles respond well to both heavy (five or fewer reps before your muscles give out) and lighter weights (twenty or more reps before your muscles give out).
 Your glutes are no exception.
 You should use a blend of heavy compound lifts, lighter compound lifts, and extra isolation work to help grow your butt optimally.

 Still, we include the glute bridge in our own program for a few reasons.
 Why?

 The first reason is progression.
 Many women don’t have the core control to do the hip thrust without disconnecting their ribs from their pelvis.
 That means they’ll probably feel a lot of pain in their back instead of a burn in their glutes.
 This increases the risk of pain and won’t stimulate the glutes properly.